Last updated on July 8th, 2021 at 04:27 pm

-The resources in question here are the assets that tend to accumulate, or are accumulating, or have accumulated, technical debt.
-Adherents of the theory would impose order by dividing each technological asset into one or more sectors, sometimes called development silos, with only one organizational unit designated as the “owner,” empowered to develop, maintain, or extend that sector [Bossavit 2013] [Morris 2012].
-Irreconcilable disagreements about the direction or purpose of a particular sector of the asset presumably would be resolved by branching.
+The resources in question here are the assets that tend to accumulate technical debt.
+Adherents of the theory would impose order by dividing each technological asset into one or more sectors, sometimes called development silos.
+Each development silo would have one organizational unit designated as the “owner.”
+Owners have the power to develop, maintain, or extend that sector [Bossavit 2013] [Morris 2012].
+They would presumably resolve irreconcilable disagreements about the direction or purpose of a particular sector by branching.

-Ironically, such an approach would — and demonstrably does — produce significant technical debt in the form of duplication of artifacts and services.
-Moreover, it elevates costs relative to a truly shared asset, by reducing sharing, and increasing the need for testing.
+Ironically, such an approach would—and demonstrably does—produce significant technical debt in the form of duplication of artifacts and services.
+Moreover, it elevates costs relative to a truly shared asset.
+Costs increase because of reduced sharing and increased need for testing.
 We can regard such an approach as dysfunctional conflict avoidance [Brenner 2016b].

-Although at one time the Tragedy of the Commons was regarded as a universally valid concept in political economics, subsequent research has demonstrated that the principle it describes is not generally applicable.
+At one time researchers in political economics regarded the Tragedy of the Commons as universally valid.
+But subsequent research has demonstrated that the principle it describes isn’t generally applicable.
 Hardin first described the Tragedy of the Commons in 1968, in the form of an allegory [Hardin 1968].
 In his words:

 Picture a pasture open to all.
 It is to be expected that each herdsman will try to keep as many cattle as possible on the commons.
 Such an arrangement may work reasonably satisfactorily for centuries because tribal wars, poaching, and disease keep the numbers of both man and beast well below the carrying capacity of the land.
 Finally, however, comes the day of reckoning, that is, the day when the long-desired goal of social stability becomes a reality.
 At this point, the inherent logic of the commons remorselessly generates tragedy.